 The majority of auto thefts aren’t professional jobs committed by thieves with “gone in 60 seconds” skills.
 In fact, most thefts are opportunistic and entirely preventable.
 With that in mind, here are ten steps you should take:

-Always Keep Your Car Locked
+Keep Your Car Locked at all Times

 When you walk away from your car, lock it.
 This means also roll-up the windows.
 Such ventilation is an invitation for thieves.
 I lock my car even when it’s in the garage.
 You just never know, and the more difficult you make it for a thief, the better your chances of keeping your car “yours”.

-Avoid Hiding a Key on the Vehicle
+Avoid Hiding a Key on Your Vehicle

 This might seem to be pretty obvious, but you’d be amazed how often people hide keys in or on their car.
 Don’t do it.
 Car thieves are criminals, but they’re not stupid.
 They know the typical, and not so typical, hiding places.